-Vickers says he believes his study confirms the value of acupuncture for treating chronic pain, even if he detected only a modest difference between real and fake needle therapy.
+Lead study author Andrew J. Vickers, PhD, attending research methodologist at Memorial Sloan-Kettering Cancer Center in New York City, believes the study confirms the value of acupuncture for treating chronic pain, even though the analysis showed only a modest difference between real and sham needle therapy.
 He notes that sham acupuncture may actually trigger production of pain-blocking chemicals.
-“Just putting an acupuncture needle in the body, even if it is not at a true acupuncture point, likely has some physiologic effect,” writes Vickers in an e-mail.
+“Just putting an acupuncture needle in the body, even if it is not at a true acupuncture point, likely has some physiologic effect,” he explains.

 Other researchers aren’t so sure.
 A 2010 review of 12 studies by scientists at the University of Maryland found that six months of real acupuncture produced “clinically irrelevant improvements in osteoarthritis pain” when compared to sham acupuncture.

 Questions about acupuncture’s mechanism and whether it really eases pain leave many doctors reluctant to recommend the treatment to patients.
 “In my opinion, it’s a placebo,” says rheumatologist Donald M. Marcus, MD, of the Baylor College of Medicine.
-Dr. Marcus was coauthor of a study (included in Vickers’ meta-analysis) that found no difference between acupuncture and sham acupuncture; it was published in Arthritis Care & Research in 2010.
+Dr. Marcus was coauthor of a study (included in Vickers’ meta-analysis) that found no difference between real and sham acupuncture; it was published in Arthritis Care & Research in 2010.
 Some people may feel better after receiving acupuncture, Dr. Marcus concedes.
 “But it’s expensive and the effects are transient,” he says.
 “The relief may last a while, then you’re back to square one.”

-“If I’m suffering chronic pain and someone offers me an intervention that will improve my symptoms, I’d be thinking: Of course I want that,” says Dr. Avins.
-“As a patient, I just want to feel better … If our ultimate goal is to help patients achieve their goals, the mechanism is not all that relevant.”
+“If I’m suffering chronic pain and someone offers me an intervention that will improve my symptoms, I’d be thinking, ‘Of course I want that,’” says Andrew L. Avins, MD, a clinical professor of medicine who studies pain and other health issues at the University of California, San Francisco.
+“As a patient, I just want to feel better.… If our ultimate goal is to help patients achieve their goals, the mechanism is not all that relevant.”

 Intriguingly, recent studies suggest that some patients may respond well to placebos even if they know they’re receiving an inert treatment, notes Dr. Avins.